Mathijs-Bakker/godot-lsp.nvim/README.md

         ```
     - Ensure **Exec Path** uses the full path (`/Users/<your-username>/.local/bin/open-nvim-godot.sh`), not `~/.local/bin/open-nvim-godot.sh`.
     - Check Godot’s output console for errors when opening the external editor.
 - **DAP not working:**
     - Ensure `nvim-dap` and `nvim-dap-ui` are installed.
     - Verify Godot is running with `--remote-debug localhost:6006`.
     - Check the `program` path in the DAP configuration.
     - Enable `debug_logging = true` and inspect `~/.cache/nvim/godot-lsp.log`.
 - **Debug logs:**
     - Enable `debug_logging = true` and check `~/.cache/nvim/godot-lsp.log`.
     - Run `:lua print(vim.inspect(vim.lsp.get_clients({ name = "godot_lsp" })))` to verify one `godot_lsp` client.
+- **Type Definition Not Supported:**
+    Godot’s LSP server does not support `textDocument/typeDefinition`.
+The `gt` keymap is disabled by default; use `gd` for definitions instead.
+- **Code Actions Not Supported:**
+    - Godot’s LSP server does not support `textDocument/codeAction`.
+The `<leader>ca` keymap is disabled by default; this feature is unavailable.
+- **Implementation Not Supported**:
+  - Godot’s LSP server does not support `textDocument/implementation`.
+This capability is unavailable and may trigger a warning if invoked manually.

 ## ✅ Example Setup:
 Here is an complete example of a Lazy.nvim setup.
 Place it in `~/.config/nvim/lua/<your-lazy-plugin-folder>/godot-lsp.lua`.
 So it gets autoloaded.